 At the end of each semester the Honor Roll is published on the CUHS website and students are awarded certificates.
 To qualify for the Honor Roll students must have at least a 3.0 GPA and not receive any grade below a "C".
-A "Student of the Month " is recognized at the monthly Board meeting.
-A "Perfect Attendance " award is given to students every quarter and students are recognized in Advisory Classes amongst their peers.
-At the semester Perfect and Excellent Attendance students are provided with a breakfast in the Multi Purpose Room.
-An ESLR Award is presented to students and staff every month for those individuals who have worked diligently to demonstrate their mastery of and/or progress made in these areas.
-The "Good Deed Award " is given to students at the end of the year in a student assembly by the El Centro Police Department to students who have done an act that involves honesty and integrity on our campus.
-CTE Pathway and A - G Completers and Perfect Attendance are recognized at the CUHS Graduation Ceremony.
+A "Student of the Month" award is recognized at the monthly Board meeting.
+"Perfect Attendance" awards are given to students every semester and students are recognized in Advisory Classes amongst their peers.
+An ESLR'S Award is presented to students and staff every month for those individuals who have worked diligently to demonstrate their mastery of and/or progress made in these areas.
+Reading Plus Awards are given to students monthly for their progress in the Reading Program during Advisory class.
+Spartan Bucks are given out Schoolwide to students who display positive behavior.
+The "Good Deed Award" is given to students at the end of the year in a student assembly by the El Centro Police Department to students who have done an act that involves honesty and integrity on our campus.
+A Military Ceremony is given at the end of the year to Senior students enlisting in the military.
+CTE Pathway, A - G Completers and 4 Year Perfect Attendance students are recognized at the CUHS Graduation Ceremony.

-ACTION PLAN "Physical Environment"
+Action Plan "Physical Environment"